The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 Since sharing the Pink Salt Recipe for Weight Loss on my blog, I’ve received dozens of messages from women — moms, teachers, retirees — who’ve tried it for themselves.
 Some were skeptical.
 Some were desperate.
 All were beautifully honest.

-Oregon, wrote me after a long night shift.
+Emily, a nurse from Oregon, wrote me after a long night shift.
 She had started using the drink every morning before work.
 “It doesn’t feel like a diet,” she said.
 “It feels like a hug from my digestive system.”

 Another reader, Céline from Montreal, messaged me after trying the pink salt weight loss version with lemon and cayenne.
 “I stopped drinking it for a week and felt the difference right away,” she wrote.
 “I was more bloated, less focused.”